MasoniteFramework/docs/sessions.md

 You'll find yourself needing to add temporary data to an individual user.
 Sessions allow you to do this by adding a key value pair and attaching it to the user's IP address.
 You can reset the session data anytime you want; which is usually done on logout or login actions.

-The Session features are adding to the framework though the `SessionProvider` Service Provider.
+The Session features are added to the framework through the `SessionProvider` Service Provider.
 This provider needs to be between the `AppProvider` and the `RouteProvider`.
 For Masonite 1.5+, this provider is already available for you.

 It's important to note that the Session will default to the `memory` driver.
-This means that
+This means that all session data is stored in an instantiated object when the server starts and is destroyed when the server stops.
+This is not good when using a WSGI server like Gunicorn which might use multiple workers because each worker will create it's own memory state and requests may jump from worker to worker unpredictably.
+If you are only using 1 worker then this won't be an issue as long as the worker doesn't die and reset for the duration of the server's life.
+In this case you should use another driver that doesn't have the memory issue like the `cookie` driver which will store all session information as cookies instead of in memory.

 ## Getting Started